 You just got your latest power bill and it's an absolute whopper.
-The kids have left the lights on (what else is new?), dozens of iGadgets and gizmos are sucking up energy, climate control is setting you back an arm and a leg, and you might just have to take out a second mortgage to cover that beer fridge in the garage.
+The kids have left the lights on, dozens of iGadgets and gizmos are sucking up energy, climate control is setting you back an arm and a leg, and you might just have to take out a second mortgage to cover that beer fridge in the garage.
 And let's not even start on the household's environmental footprint.

 More and more people are dealing with surging power bills, partly because most homes have more appliances than ever, but also because of the jump in energy costs.
 Unfortunately, things aren't set to improve; in fact, we're probably going to pay a lot more for energy in the near future.
 So what can a household do?
 The first step is to see what appliances (and which family members) are responsible for the most energy use.
 That's where a home energy power monitor can help.